learningequality/kolibri/docs/getting_started.rst

   npm install -g yarn

   # other required project dependencies
+  # omit the --force flag to speed up the process
   yarn install --force

-Note that the ``--force`` flag above can also be omitted to speed up the process.

 Running the Kolibri server
 --------------------------